 If you want a cheaper Valentine’s meal, staying at home is by far the most affordable option.

-But how far would you go to have save a few quid?
+But how far would you go to have saved a few quid?

 You could look for cheap recipes and set a romantic table with dimmed lights, and candles…but you could go even cheaper.